-We end by stressing that thanks to Lemma \eqref{Strong=Opt}, at absolutely continuous measures, our notion of subdifferential coincides with the one adopted in \cite{DS}, up to identification via the barycentric projection, in the definition of viscosity solutions of \eqref{HJBDet}.
-Moreover, being $\partial^{-}\subseteq \partial^{-}_{S,I}$, our subdifferential is a subset of the subdifferential introduced in \cite{BSOT} to treat viscosity solutions of \eqref{HJBId}. \begin{rmk}[On the extrinsic and intrinsic geometry of the Wasserstein space] It is worth mentioning that we do not know if $\partial^{-}=\partial^{-}_K\cap \Tan^K_{(\cdot)}\mathcal{P}_2(\R^d)$, as in the Monge case, see Lemma \ref{Strong=Opt}.
+We end by stressing that thanks to Lemma \ref{Strong=Opt}, at absolutely continuous measures, our notion of subdifferential coincides, up to identification via the barycentric projection, with the one adopted in \cite{DS} in the definition of viscosity solutions of \eqref{HJBId}.
+Moreover, being $\partial^{-}\subseteq \partial^{-}_{S,I}$, our subdifferential is a subset of the subdifferential introduced in \cite{BSOT} to treat viscosity solutions of \eqref{HJBDet}. \begin{rmk}[On the extrinsic and intrinsic geometry of the Wasserstein space] It is worth mentioning that we do not know if $\partial^{-}=\partial^{-}_K\cap \Tan^K_{(\cdot)}\mathcal{P}_2(\R^d)$, as in the Monge case, see Lemma \ref{Strong=Opt}.
 The answer to this question would give a correspondence between the extrinsic (e.g. $\partial^{-}_S$) and intrinsic (e.g. $\partial^{-}_K$) notions of differential, up to intersect them with the geometric tangent space.
 We leave this question open for future research.

 A similar result which explores the link between extrinsic and intrinsic geometry has been obtained in the recent paper \cite{CavSavSod23}, where an equivalence between geodesic convexity (intrinsic convexity) and strong (or total) convexity (extrinsic convexity) has been established for continuous functions, see Theorem 9.1 therein. \end{rmk}